counsyl/capone/README.md

-**So because debits and credits mean different things in different types of accounts, we can have a transaction with an "equal and opposite" credit and debit pair of the same dollar amount, but that still represents a net increase in the value of a company: a debit in Accounts Receivable and a credit in Revenue increases both accounts while satisfying the accounting equation.**
+**So because debits and credits mean different things in different types of accounts, we can have a transaction with an "equal and opposite" credit and debit pair of the same currency amount, but that still represents a net increase in the value of a company: a debit in Accounts Receivable and a credit in Revenue increases both accounts while satisfying the accounting equation.**

 Currently, field `increased_by_debits` is not used by the code in `ledger` but is provided as a convenience to users who might wish to incorporate this